Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "All the effort has finally paid off."

-She said the drone allowed rescuers to see where to put the cage based on where the cat rested.

-Neighbour Edward Kumar had been operating the cherry picker from Hire It Limited over the past three days, which was hired to the group for free to help rescue the cat.
+Neighbour Edward Kumar had been operating the cherry picker from Hire It Limited over the past three days.
+It had been hired to the rescuers for free to help retrieve Rio.

 Kumar said the past few days had been all about planning.